InstituteForGlobalEcology/Present-and-future-bright-and-dark-spots-for-coral-reefs-through-climate-change/README.md

 Tropical-cyclone data are available from International Best Track Archive for Climate Stewardship (IBTrACS) at www.ncdc.noaa.gov/ibtracs/index.php?name=ibtracsdata.
 The methods for determining annual tropical-cyclone frequency are available in a study by Cacciapaglia & van Woesik: Cacciapaglia, C. W. & van Woesik, R. Reduced carbon emissions and fishing pressure are both necessary for equatorial coral reefs to keep up with rising seas.
 Ecography 43, 1–12 (2020).

+Historical SST data were derived from the World Climate Research Program (WCRP) Coupled Model Intercomparison Project Phase 6 (CMIP6) (https://esgf-node.llnl.gov/projects/cmip6/).
+We used search criteria: Activity: CMIP; Nominal Resolution: 1x1 degree; Grid Label: gr; Experiment ID: historical; Frequency: mon; Variable: tos.
+We calculated the mean from all 20 rasters that were returned from that search criteria (as of late 2019) to generate a raster for each year.
+We created new rasters for the mean, maximum, and standard deviation from years 1870–1980, which were pre-recorded-bleaching years.

 The future RCP4.5 and RCP8.5 SST data from NOAA’s Coral Reef Conservation Program are available in van Hooidonk et al.:	van Hooidonk, R., Maynard, J. A., Manzello, D. & Planes, S. Opposite latitudinal gradients in projected ocean acidification and bleaching impacts on coral reefs.
 Global Change Biology 20(1), 103–112 (2014).